 ‘We’ll talk again soon.’
 Harry rolled his eyes.
 ‘Maybe I’ll be able to be briefed by then.’

-Sirius nodded.
-The shadows hovered in his eyes again.
+Sirius nodded, shadows hovering in his eyes.
 ‘See you soon, Harry.’

 The mirror went blank.

 No luck.
 Just something about the Department of Mysteries, whatever that is.
 Harry stalked into the study.

 ‘You’re not my supervisor.’
 Harry glared at the painting and crossed his arms.

 The snake stared back, flickering its forked tongue at him.